 So you’re ready for a New Year Money Challenge?!
 AWESOME!
 It can be incredibly motivating to focus on new year goals at the beginning of the year.
 And you’re not only starting them for the year, but rather for the new DECADE (cannot believe it’s 2020 and the start to another decade).

 This money challenge is exactly what our family did to get out of debt almost 6 years ago when we paid off nearly $68,000 in just 16 months.
 There is no magic formula and no need to pay a financial guru to get you on the road to financial freedom.
 It all boils down to living below your means!

 This 2020 New Year Money Challenge is expanding the concept of living on less into practical categories to help you take control of your finances.

-Within each category you’ll read easy-to-follow advice that’s guaranteed to help you pay off your debt and gain financial independence.
+Within each category, you’ll read easy-to-follow advice that’s guaranteed to help you pay off your debt and gain financial independence.

 For further money management tips, you may find these articles helpful as well:

 We’re SO very excited you’ve decided to take the steps toward financial freedom this year!
 It doesn’t matter if you’ve started before and failed.
 It doesn’t matter if you have $10,000 in debt or over $100,000.
 What matters is that you’re STARTING.
-And you wouldn’t believe how many people are in the same boat as you, who are making sacrifices NOW so that they can life how they truly want in the future.
+And you wouldn’t believe how many people are in the same boat as you, who are making sacrifices NOW so that they can live how they truly want in the future.

 2020 is the year of MONEY!